Lattice structure for orientations of graphs: Spanning Trees

-Proof of Theorem 3: The main idea is a generalization of a trick due to Temperley [\Temp] and discussed by Lovasz [\Lova] (problem 4.30, pages 34, 104, 243-244); subsequently, Burton and Pemantle (working independently of me) generalized Temperley's idea and applied it to infinite planar graphs.
+\begin{proof} The main idea is a generalization of a trick due to Temperley~\cite{Temp} and discussed by Lov{\'a}sz~\cite{Lova} (problem 4.30, pages 34, 104, 243--244); subsequently, Burton and Pemantle~\cite{BuPe} generalized Temperley's idea and applied it to infinite graphs drawn in the plane.
 Let $\cH(G)$ be the Hasse diagram of the face-poset of $G$, viewed as a graph.
 Concretely, $\cH(G)$ is a graph with a node $\overline{v}$ corresponding to each vertex $v$ of $G$, a node $\overline{e}$ corresponding to each edge $e$ of $G$, and a node $\overline{f}$ corresponding to each face $f$ of $G$, with an edge joining two nodes in $\cH(G)$ if the corresponding elements in $G$ are either an edge and one of its endpoints or an edge and one of the faces it bounds.
 For instance, if $G$ is the graph shown in Figure 17(a), $\cH(G)$ is the graph shown in Figure 17(b).
-We can view $\cH(G)$ as the result of jointly embedding $G$ and $G^\perp$ on $S^2$.
+We can view $\cH(G)$ as the result of jointly embedding $G$ and $G^\perp$ on the sphere.
 Let $H=H(v^*,f^*)$ be the graph obtained from $\cH(G)$ by deleting the nodes $\overline{v^*}$ and $\overline{f^*}$ (along with all incident edges in $\cH(G)$).
 Euler's formula $|V|-|E|+|F|=2$ implies that $|V|+|F|-2=|E|$, so that $H$ is a balanced bipartite graph.
-I will give a bijection between the spanning trees of $G$ and the matchings of the bipartite planar graph $H$.
+I will give a bijection between the spanning trees of $G$ and the matchings of the bipartite plane graph $H$.